SuperOfficeDocs/superoffice-docs/docs/online/migrate/index.md

 You can choose from 2 options:

 * **Upload missing files** - this option will upload missing or changed documents only.
-The Online database will be intact.
+The CRM Online database will be intact.

 * **Overwrite existing test migration** - if you ticked the **Test Migration** checkbox on the **Confirm** page, this option will upload a fresh copy of the database and new or updated documents.
 Existing unchanged documents will not be overwritten saving the migration time.